kervcode/REST-API/README.md

 6. type `npm run seed` to seed the SQLite database.

-7. then run `npm start" to start/lunch the REST API.
+7. then run `npm start` to start/lunch the REST API.

 PS: You will need to Install [Postman](https://www.postman.com/downloads/) to test the REST API on your computer.